claytonwramsey/www/zla/content/recipes/tomato-sauce.md

 description = "My mother's recipe for tomato sauce."
 +++

-My mother\'s recipe for tomato sauce.
-It\'s quite hearty, and, more importantly, quite cheap.
+My mothers recipe for tomato sauce.
+Its quite hearty, and, more importantly, quite cheap.

 This recipe makes about 8 to 10 servings.
 It takes roughly 1 hour to